Film: Maniac Cop

 You have the right to remain silent... forever!A 1988 horror horror movie, directed by William Lustig and produced by Larry Cohen.The film tells a story of Matt Cordell (Robert Z'Dar), a former NYPD officer who was sentenced to prison for his excessive Police Brutality.
 He suffered heavy abuse in jail from the scum whom he had arrested himself and was left heavily scarred and brain-damaged from their attacks.
 He is now presumed by most people to be long dead.
 Cordell starts wreaking havok in New York by dressing as a cop and murdering innocent civilians, which leads to city-wide panic.
 Detective McRae (Tom Atkins) is set to work on the case and is later joined by Officer Forrest (Bruce Campbell) who is framed for the killings and must clear his name.The film was followed by two sequels: Maniac Cop 2 in 1990 and Maniac Cop 3: Badge of Silence in 1993.

-— A tagline so nice they used it thrice
+— A tagline so nice they ended up using it thrice

 These films contain examples of:

-- Being Tortured Makes You Evil: Cordell's prsion stay was pretty much this.
+- Being Tortured Makes You Evil: Cordell's prison stay at Sing Sing was pretty much this.
 Justified through the brain damage that he received from it.